mapattacker/datascience/supervised.rst

 Auto Sklearn
 ^^^^^^^^^^^^^
-Said to run similar to Auto WEKA, using Bayesian optimizer, but does not have as wide a range of models and hyperparameters due to limits of sklearn library.
+Using Bayesian optimizer, this automation trains using models within sklearn.

 .. code:: python